odys-z/antson/README.md

 This will successfully serialize java object into json.
 But the problem is it can not deserialize the reference correctly.

-To re-establish this relation is not implemented except the "enclosing" relationship.
+To re-establish this relation is not implemented except the "parent" relationship.
-Use the "enclosing" annotation to deserialize the relation automatically:
+Use the "ref=AnsonField.enclosing" annotation to deserialize the relation automatically:

 ~~~
-    @AnsonField(enclosing)
+    @AnsonField(ref=AnsonField.enclosing)
 ~~~

 This will make Antson deserialize an object with a guess - just set it to the enclosing